Skip to main content

 For an unforgettable zip line adventure, book a Canopy Tours excursion on Camano Island.
 You’ll ride in a Unimog vehicle into a forested area and then whoosh along six zip lines (the longest is 660 feet).
 The package also includes two short trail walks and a final 47-foot rappel that is velocity-controlled for an easy descent.
 Participants must weigh between 65 and 280 pounds and be at least 48 inches tall.
 Kids younger than 12 must be accompanied by an adult.
 Pregnant women aren’t allowed to zip.
 The facility has tables and shade canopies for birthday cake and presents.

-7. Kelsey Creek Farm, Bellevue
+6. Kelsey Creek Farm, Bellevue

 Another fun Eastside experience, this Bellevue farm boasts a playground, trails and farm animals, as well as farm education programs.
-Kids can spend the first 45 minutes of a two-hour party interacting with and learning about the resident pony, sheep, rabbits, goats and chickens.
+Kids can spend the first 45 minutes of a two-hour party interacting with and learning about the resident pony, sheep, rabbits, and goats.
 After petting the animals and visiting the historic barn, children can make a farm craft or decorate cookies, depending on what theme you pick.
 Each party begins with a group activity led by a member of the farm staff and is followed by a one-hour room rental for cake and presents.
-Room location varies for each type of party, but all rooms are located indoor and include amenities such as a refrigerator, freezer and microwave.
+Room location varies for each type of party, but all rooms are located indoors and include amenities such as a refrigerator, freezer and microwave.

 Note: Birthday parties are not available during the summer, due to the farm’s camp schedule.
 So keep this one in mind for a fall party!